Hinduism and Jainism: The Vedas

 The scriptures known as Vedas are regarded by Hindus as one of the foundations of Hinduism.
-Those who rejected the Vedas as the prime source of religious knowledge were labeled "nāstika".
+According to Manusmriti those who rejected the Vedas as the prime source of religious knowledge were labeled "nāstika".
 As a consequence, Jainism and Buddhism were categorized as nāstika darśana.

 The orthodox schools of Hinduism, such as Vedanta, Mimamsa and Samkhya, claim the Sruti do not have any author and hence are supreme to other religious scriptures.
 This position was countered by Jains who said that saying Vedas are authorless was equivalent to saying that anonymous poems are written by nobody.
 Jain scriptures, on the contrary, were believed by them to be of human origin, brought through omniscient teachers, and hence claimed greater worth.
 According to Jains, the origin of Vedas lies with Marichi, the son of Bharata Chakravarti, who was the son of the first Tirthankara Rishabha.
 Jains maintain that these scriptures were later modified.
 Jains pointed that Hindus do not know their own scriptures since they were unaware of the names of tirthankaras present in Vedas.

 Jains had a long-standing debate with Mimamsa school of Hinduism.
 Kumarila Bhatta, a proponent of Mimamsa school, argued that the Vedas are the source of all knowledge and it is through them that humans can differentiate between right and wrong.
 Jain monks, such as Haribhadra, held that humans are already in possession of all the knowledge, which only needs to be illuminated or uncovered in order to gain the status of omniscience.